Skip to content

 Zip the directory of the package to the UbiOps environment

-You can now zip the environment package and upload it when creating a new UbiOps environment, or when updating an environment revision.
+You can now add any additional environment files to your directory, zip it and upload it when creating a new UbiOps environment, or when updating an environment revision.

 zip -r environment_package.zip PATH/TO/UBIOPS/ENV_PACKAGE/

 So that's it!
-We have gone through a full configuration of a Python package that cannot be installed normally in the environment package.
+We have gone through a full configuration of a Python package that cannot be installed regularly in the environment package.
 There are more tutorials covering UbiOps environments here and here.